 Ryan Behan has won acclaim from audiences throughout the United States, Europe and China as an exceptionally versatile pianist.
-Recent highlights include performances as concerto soloist with the Toledo Symphony Orchestra and Vince Lee, conductor; solo recitals of selections from the three suites of Franz Liszt’s Années de Pèlerinage; duo concerts with Indianapolis Symphony Concertmaster Zachary DePue; duo performance with Juilliard faculty and former principal New York Philharmonic violist Paul Neubauer for the Artist Circle Concert Series in Columbus; regular guest artist appearances at the Salzburg Kammermusik Konzertreihe; and recitals with acclaimed tenor Wei-Long Tao throughout China’s Anhui Province.
-In past years Dr. Behan has presented bicentennial celebrations devoted to the solo, chamber music and vocal literature of Franz Liszt, Robert Schumann and Frederic Chopin.
+Recent highlights include performances as concerto soloist with the Toledo Symphony Orchestra, solo recitals of selections from the three suites of Franz Liszt’s Années de Pèlerinage, and guest artist at Haus der Kultur and the Salzburg Kammermusik Konzertreihe in Austria.
+A winner in the Fischoff National Chamber Music Competition, Behan has also presented bicentennial celebrations devoted to the solo, chamber music and vocal literature of Franz Liszt, Robert Schumann and Frederic Chopin.
 Dedicated to the advancement of new music, he has performed the works of many living composers including the subject of his doctoral document, Luxembourg composer Alexander Müllenbach, as well as those by Joseph Schwanter at the Contemporary Music Festival and Composers, Inc. in Columbus.

-A winner in the Fischoff National Chamber Music Competition, Dr. Behan is also a member of the collaborative faculty of the Mozarteum International Summer Academy in Salzburg, Austria where he has coached instrumentalists and singers alongside many of the great artists of our time, including cellist Umberto Clerici; violinists Zakhar Bron, Michael Frischenschlager, Igor Petrushevski; and opera singers Wolfgang Brendel, Hedwig Fassbender, Wolfgang Holzmair and Grace Bumbry.
-He also served as korrepetitor for the Vienna Hochschule für Musik cello studio of the late Heinrich Schiff, as well as for the American Institute of Musical Studies in Graz, Austria.
-With a strong profile throughout Ohio and the Midwest he has concertized with members of the Chicago Symphony, Columbus Symphony, Dayton Philharmonic and Indianapolis Symphony; performed with mezzo-soprano Katherine Rohrer at Indiana University–Bloomington, Cincinnati College-Conservatory of Music and Ohio University; and given solo concerts and master classes at the University of Toledo, Wittenberg University, Mount Union University and Kenyon College.
-He has also served as an adjudicator for the Ohio MTNA Young Artist State Competition and the Columbus Youth Symphony Concerto Competition.
+Since 2012 he has served on the faculty of the Mozarteum International Summer Academy in Salzburg, Austria where he has taught collaborative piano students participating in Lied classes, and coached instrumentalists and singers alongside many of the great artists of our time, including opera singers Grace Bumbry, Sumi Jo, Wolfgang Brendel, Hedwig Fassbender and Wolfgang Holzmair; violinists Zakhar Bron, Michael Frischenschlager and Igor Petrushevski; and cellist Umberto Clerici.
+He also served as korrepetitor for the Vienna Universität für Musik und darstellende Kunst cello studio of the late Heinrich Schiff, and for the American Institute of Musical Studies (AIMS) in Graz, Austria.
+With a strong profile throughout Ohio and the Midwest, Behan serves as principal keyboardist for ProMusica Chamber Orchestra; he performed Artist Circle recitals with Vadim Gluzman and Paul Neubauer; concertized with members of the Chicago Symphony, Columbus Symphony, Dayton Philharmonic and Indianapolis Symphony; been guest artist at Indiana University–Bloomington and Cincinnati College-Conservatory of Music; given solo concerts and master classes at the University of Toledo, Wittenberg University and Kenyon College; and served as adjudicator for the Ohio MTNA Young Artist State Competition and the Columbus Youth Symphony Concerto Competition.